devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

  7. CronJOb

 ##  ReplicationController:
-* It make sures that the specified pods to be running all the time.
+* It make sures that the specified number of pods to be running all the time.
-* create a yaml/manifest file for the ReplicationController
+* Create a yaml/manifest file for the ReplicationController
 * For the ReplicationController reference  [REFER HERE](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#replicationcontroller-v1-core)